 We have a large inventory of Allison Marine transmission and marine gear parts ready to get your boat off of the land and back to smooth sailing.
 Browse our large inventory of Allison Marine products and find exactly what you need.
 If you require assistance, our engine experts are always available.
 Get in touch today for personalized support courtesy of our exceptional customer service team.

-Shop Allison Marine Transmission Parts
+Shop Allison Marine Gear and Parts

 We have all of the Allison Marine transmission parts you need to get back on the water.
 Being one of the most popular boat transmissions ever built, the Allison Marine M and MH models still provide boaters all around the world with dependable performance.
 We carry everything from the overhaul kits to the individual components, so you are sure to find what you need.

 Don’t want to do the overhaul yourself?
 We sell entire rebuilt transmissions as part of our marine transmissions parts inventory that are ready to go.
 All orders ship within 24 hours, so you don’t have to wait long at all to get your boat back where it belongs.Common Questions

 What is the difference between an Allison Marine M versus Allison Marine MH transmission?

 Both are built for marine use and are very similar.
 The main difference is that the MH transmission if built for more heavy-duty applications and are generally larger in size.

 What type of oil does this transmission take?

 This engine will usually use a lubricating oil of SAE 40.
 For cooler conditions (below 32 degrees Fahrenheit) SAE 30 may be used.

 • This transmission uses 6 quarts of lubricating oil.